-Poet in the City commissions celebrated poets and film-maker to create vibrant visual soundscapes shaped by the histories, stories and experiences of different communities within the Smithfield area.
+Between the Storeys is a collaboration between Poet in the City and Culture Mile, using poetry and film to animate the stories, histories and experiences of different communities living within the Smithfield area.

 Joshua Idehen is a poet, musician, workshop facilitator and founder of poetry/music magazine Poejazzi.
 Josh has performed at Fabric alongside electro-dub outfit LV and is the frontman of ‘fro funk band Benin City.
 The death of London nightclubs and celebrating nightlife culture features heavily in his work.